 It is thought that between 8 and 12 mint copies of the 2d.
 Tyrian plum exist in private collections.
 Copies of the stamp with SPECIMEN overprint are also known, so at least one sheet of these appears to have survived.

-It is interesting to read that the general public at the time imagined that the 7d. grey stamp, issued only 2 days before the king died, was issued as a mourning stamp.
+It is interesting to note that the general public at the time imagined that the 7d. grey stamp, issued only 2 days before the King died, was issued as a mourning stamp.
 Clearly this was never the case.

 I doubt I will ever have the pleasure of seeing that particular rare stamp again before I die.
 Ah well, back to the £1 PUCs and 1d blacks!